 - Very importantly, this "nothing taken literally" includes the book of Genesis and the creation story.
 Although many Jews do believe it occurred exactly as written, there are plenty of mainstream opinions who tinker with it in various ways or even consider it entirely metaphorical.
 As a result, many Jews, even among the Orthodox, have no problem with a universe billions of years old or with the theory of evolution.

 : The Temple in Jerusalem holds an important place in Jewish philosophy, but its value varies from one sect to the next.
 The Orthodox pray that the Temple will be rebuilt so Jews can go back to doing animal sacrifices there like in the old days.
 The Conservative prayers ask for the Temple to be rebuilt, but consider that we have moved beyond the need for sacrifices.
 (Some Orthodox agree with this belief, but not to the point of changing their prayers.)
 Reform Jews do not believe the Temple in Jerusalem is needed any more at all, and thus they often call their own houses of worship "temples."
-It is popularly believed that the Kotel, known in English as the Western Wall or the Wailing Wall, is the one remaining feature from the second Temple (it was destroyed by conquerors and rebuilt once); it is actually, however, a retaining wall built around the artificial platform at the top of the mountain upon which the Temple was built.
+The Kotel, known in English as the Western Wall or the Wailing Wall, is the one remaining feature from the second Temple (it was destroyed by conquerors and rebuilt once); it is a retaining wall built around the artificial platform at the top of the mountain upon which the Temple was built.
 The Kotel has gained respect as the holiest site available to Jews due to its proximity to the Temple Mount, and many go there to pray at the closest place a Jew can currently get to where the Temple once stood.
 This is also because many rabbis forbid Jews from going onto the temple mount for fear of entering a location restricted to the ritually pure - and the rites that make someone ritually pure aren't available nowadays.